The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 • Candy bar — :-(

 Again, you don’t even have to cut anything right now.
-I think the mere act of doing this might influence future buying decisions.
+The mere act of doing this might influence future buying decisions.
 And that earns a :-)

 Do you have 6 months of fixed living expenses in savings?
 Or 12 months if you’re really conservative?